tanmay2612/VRcloth/README.md

-# VRcloth 🎨🧥
+# CodeForge

-**VRcloth** is a real-time collaboration platform where users can sketch ideas, write code together, and chat — all in one space.
+**CodeForge** is a real-time collaboration platform where users can sketch ideas, write code together, and chat — all in one space.
 Whether you're designing, coding, or just vibing with your team, VRcloth makes remote collab feel *almost physical*.

 ---